 Will a doctor at your small facility need to prescribe medications or order lab tests?
-If so, the EHR you choose will require electronic medication administration records (eMAR) and eLab capabilities.
+If so, the EHR you choose will require electronic medication administration records (eMAR) and lab integrations.

-An eMAR allows your physicians to administer medications with ease and manage them securely, keeping the process efficient for your busy medical team. eLab capabilities provide you with the ability to order lab tests and receive and review results.
+An eMAR allows your physicians to administer medications with ease and manage them securely, keeping the process efficient for your busy medical team.
+Electronic lab integrations provide you with the ability to order lab tests and receive and review results.

 Ideally, an EHR software will offer their own electronic medication administration records (eMAR) and eLab software so that the entire process is contained to one system.

 You may be considering certain EHRs that do not provide their own eMAR and eLab capabilities.
-This will not be an issue as long as the software offers an Open API.
+This will not be an issue as long as the software offers integration capabilities via open APIs.
 Short for application program interface, an API describes the ability for software to interact with each other.
-This is a critical feature if you plan on integrating with external technologies like a third party eMAR or eLabs software.
+This is a critical feature if you plan on integrating with external technologies like a third party eMAR or labs software.

 Financial Solutions for Small Facilities